niner/Inline-Perl5/README.md

     }
 ```

-## Catch exceptions thrown by Perl 6 code in Perl 5
+## Catch exceptions thrown by Raku code in Perl 5

-Perl 6's exceptions (die) are translated to Perl 5 exceptions and
+Raku's exceptions (die) are translated to Perl 5 exceptions and
 can be caught like any other Perl 5 exceptions:

 ```